AramZS/thespin/text/2108-08-01/letters/group-text.md

 Aethelbert Butler: Could we empower Divi?

-Elli Cordova: Do not give the robot a soul or magic powers.
+Elli Cordova: Do not give the robot a soul or etheric powers.
 At least not until after we've figured out a way to stop the Enclave from falling into the sea.

 Quinn: <3 Fine Elli.
 You're no fun. :P